 Assistant Secretary of the Army for Installations, Energy, & Environment (ASA(IE&E))

-DoDD 5101.17E, Roles and Responsibilities Associated with the Recovery of Chemical Warfare Material, dated 11 May 2016, assigns the Secretary of the Army (SA) as DoD’s Executive Agent (EA) for the RCWM Program.
+DoD Directive 5101.17E, Roles and Responsibilities Associated with the Recovery of Chemical Warfare Material, assigns the Secretary of the Army (SA) as DoD’s Executive Agent (EA) for the RCWM Program.
 The SA further delegated the SA’s EA responsibilities to the ASA(IE&E).
 The Deputy Assistant Secretary of the Army for Environment, Safety and Occupational Health (DASA(ESOH)) fulfils these responsibilities on the ASA(IE&E)’s behalf.

 Deputy Assistant Secretary of the Army for Environment, Safety, and Occupational Health (DASA (ESOH)):